psoglav/nanook/README.md

-# To-do list
+# to-do list

-- Write the parser of actions manually and try to train NN on the dataset I will build with this parser.
+- write the parser of actions manually and try to train NN on the dataset I will build with this parser.

-- Deploy it on Heroku to get feedback and tests.
+- deploy it on Heroku to get feedback and tests.